 You cannot override the real-time execution sample time for applications built from models containing a Test Sequence block.
 The code generated for the Test Sequence block contains a hard-coded sample time.
 Overriding the target computer sample time can produce unexpected results.

 Your target computer must have a file system to use

-and test case logging.
+statements and test case logging.

 Real-time testing often takes longer than comparative model testing, especially if you execute a suite of real-time tests that cover several scenarios.
 Before executing real-time tests, complete requirements-based testing using desktop simulation.
 Using the desktop simulation results:

 Debug your model or make design changes that meet requirements.

 Debug your test sequence.
 Use the debugging features in the Test Sequence Editor.
 See Debug a Test Sequence.

 Update your requirements and add corresponding test cases.

 Real-time testing requires a standalone target computer.
 Simulink® Test™ only supports target computers running Simulink Real-Time™.
 For more information, see: